-Competency 15: The student will be able to demonstrate knowledge, comprehension, application, and synthesis of the main concepts in astronomy by:
+The student will be able to demonstrate knowledge, comprehension, application and synthesis of the main concepts in astronomy by:

-- 1. Discussing the theory of the big bang and the observations that support it - 2.
-Discussing recent improvements Hubble's law and its meaning - 3.
-Discussing current theories on the future of the universe
+- Discussing the theory of the Big Bang and the observations that supports it. - Discussing recent improvements on Hubble's law and their meaning. - Discussing current theories on the future of the Universe.